-A margin of safety is the margin of undervaluation of the market price to the intrinsic value.
-In some cases a quantitative analysis of a security will indicate a false margin of safety.
+A Margin of Safety is the difference between the intrinsic value of a security and it’s market value.
+In some cases, a quantitative analysis of a security will indicate a false margin of safety.
 The falseness can go in both directions (under- and overestimates).

-A low cash flow yield (price to last book year´s free cash flow)
+If a company is trading at a low cash flow yield (price to last book year’s free cash flow):

 - Free cash flow is expected to grow and the market has priced it already

 - The company’s operations are capital intensive with high barriers of entry (such as utilities)

 If a company is trading at a high cash flow yield:

 - The company doesn’t pay dividends and has a bad reputation of reinvesting excess cash